-- Essays should be typed and double-spaced with 1-inch margins. - A paper version must be submitted in person. - Times New Roman .12 font must be used with appropriate accents (handwritten accents are not accepted). - In order to type accents in Microsoft Word follow these guidelines with you computer keyboard: - 1) For è: Push Ctrl + ' at the same time (' is the key with ~ on top), let go and next push e and this produces è - 2) For ò: Push Ctrl + ' at the same time, let go and next push o and this produces ò - 3) For à: Push Ctrl + ' at the same time, let go and next push a and this produces à
+- Essays should be typed and double-spaced with 1-inch margins. - All works should be submitted on Canvas. - Times New Roman .12 font must be used with appropriate accents (handwritten accents are not accepted). - In order to type accents in Microsoft Word follow these guidelines with you computer keyboard: - 1) For è: Push Ctrl + ' at the same time (' is the key with ~ on top), let go and next push e and this produces è - 2) For ò: Push Ctrl + ' at the same time, let go and next push o and this produces ò - 3) For à: Push Ctrl + ' at the same time, let go and next push a and this produces à